Table of Contents Show

 Benefits of Closing Credits for SellersBenefits of Closing Credits for Sellers

 Sellers can also benefit immensely by offering closing credits.
-While it may seem as though they are paying the buyer for sale, they are actually facilitating the purchase by making it more affordable.
-If the home requires many upgrades, then by offering closing credits, they can make it far more appealing to a buyer.
+While it may seem like they are paying the buyer for sale, they facilitate the purchase by making it more affordable.
+If the home requires many upgrades, they can make it far more appealing to a buyer by offering closing credits.
 Think of it as a discount that you are offering to get the buyers to purchase the home.
-Another benefit is that by reducing the sales price, the seller can lower their transfer tax.
+Another benefit is that the seller can lower their transfer tax by reducing the sales price.

-Once you look at the big picture, closing credits can be a win-win for both parties.
+Once you look at the big picture, closing credits can be a win-win.

 Know the Limitations by LendersKnow the Limitations by Lenders

 Closing credits won’t work for everyone, and it is worth knowing that some lenders place limitations on them.
-These include limitations on what they can be used to pay for and how much can be paid.
+These include limitations on what you can use them to pay for and how much can be paid.
 For example, the Department of Veterans Affairs has a cap rate on how much a loan officer can make from the loan, known as the origination fee.
 If the buyer overestimates their closing costs and leaves a credit surplus, you must renegotiate the sales price dollar-for-dollar.
 Unless this is done, the seller can receive this credit surplus.
 Also, you cannot use closing credits to go towards a buyer’s down payment.

 Market Impact of Closing CreditsMarket Impact of Closing Credits

 One consequence of using closing credits is that they can skewer market data.
-Since closing credits are not disclosed to the public, the next buyer and lender may think the home is worth more than it actually is.
+Since closing credits are not disclosed to the public, the next buyer and lender may think the home is worth more than it is.
 This can present an issue for market analysis.
 However, it’s worth pointing out that many variables go into the valuation of a property.
 The previous sales price is just one factor that an appraiser will use when determining its value.
 Closing credits, while common, are not common enough to affect market data on a macro level.
 However, they can affect the market analysis for a building.